According to many experts, the Customer Lifetime Value (CLTV) is one of the most important metrics for business success. But what is it?

 Each of these methods will help you maximize your customer lifetime value, as well as bolster your long-term success rate.

-In order to get the most benefit from your CLTV optimization efforts, you need to measure the impact in order to identify which tactics work the best.
+In order to get the most benefit from your customer lifetime value optimization efforts, you need to measure the impact in order to identify which tactics work the best.

 Perhaps your company benefits the most from strong buyer feedback, or from good customer service.
 Some businesses might see the most bang-per-buck after creating a stellar loyalty program.